HAONANTAO/HAONANTAO/README.md

 🚀 I’m passionate about building scalable, high-performance web applications.
 With a Master’s in Information Technology from the University of Melbourne and a Bachelor’s in Computer Science from Monash University, I have a solid academic foundation and a strong focus on modern web technologies.

-💻 My core expertise lies in the MERN stack (MongoDB, Express.js, React, Node.js), which enables me to independently design and develop full-stack applications from scratch.
-I’m also highly proficient in TypeScript, JavaScript, HTML5, CSS3, and have hands-on experience with AWS, CI/CD pipelines, and agile development methodologies.
+💻 My core expertise lies in the MERN stack (MongoDB, Express.js, React, Node.js), enabling me to independently design and deliver full-stack applications from scratch.
+I am highly proficient in TypeScript, JavaScript, HTML5, and CSS3, and have hands-on experience with AWS, CI/CD pipelines, and agile development.

-📱 In addition to web development, I have independently developed a fully functional iOS mobile app using React Native, showcasing my ability to build cross-platform solutions and deliver seamless user experiences.
+📱 Beyond web development, I have independently built and published a fully functional iOS app using React Native, demonstrating my ability to deliver cross-platform solutions and seamless user experiences.

+🌱 As a self-motivated and fast learner, I continuously explore new technologies and thrive in collaborative, agile teams.

-🌍 As a permanent resident of Australia, I'm open to exciting development opportunities in Melbourne.
-Let's build something amazing together!
+🌍 As a permanent resident of Australia, I am open to exciting development opportunities in Melbourne.
+Check out my portfolio or featured projects below!
+Let’s build something amazing together!

+<br/><br/>

 📝 **Portfolio**: [aarontao.com](https://www.aarontao.com/)